Icing out the competition: The PWHL Ottawa meets the Ottawa Senators at Sens Skills

 EC: "I think just being on the ice with them and for people to see us on the ice with them, same screen, same sheet of ice.
 And I think just to showcase our game and our skills, really exciting."

 BJ: "Well, I think one thing that's really unique about our league is, is we're I mean, we're starting with an original six.
-So, every team is absolutely stacked and every game is going to be really fast-paced and close.
-And we only have, you know, a 24-game schedule until playoffs.
-So I think every single game is going to be a really, really competitive game.
-I think we've seen that in the first week of the PWHL and I think it's just going to keep escalating."
+So, every team is absolutely stacked, and every game is going to be really fast-paced and close.
+And we only have, you know, a 24-game schedule until the playoffs.
+So I think every single game is going to be really, really competitive.
+I think we've seen that in the first week of the PWHL, and I think it's just going to keep escalating."

 EC: "Yeah, I would add, I know people are really excited about the physicality and we are as players and I think it just adds to the game and the excitement And I mean, this league has been a long time coming and I think there's also just so much passion from everyone that gets to play in it because we just we don't take a single day for granted here.
 So I think fans are definitely seeing the passion shine through, too."

 SH: "Hopefully they're proud.
-I know we wouldn't be in this position without all the pioneers that came before us and just to be a part of this league.
-I know we're all incredibly honored.
-So hopefully when they come out and they see our games and they're proud and know that they also had a part in creating this league, Like I said, it's been a long time coming and we're just really honored to be a part of this inaugural season."
+I know we wouldn't be in this position without all the pioneers that came before us, and just to be a part of this league.
+I know we're all incredibly honoured.
+So hopefully when they come out, and they see our games, and they're proud and know that they also had a part in creating this league, as I said, it's been a long time coming, and we're just really honoured to be a part of this inaugural season."

-What would be the next thing that that that you want to participate in in the in the future in women's hockey?
+What would be the next thing that you want to participate in in the future in women's hockey?

 EC: I think just seeing this league grow into the potential that we know it will.
-I think that there's such a need for what we're doing and I think the best part of some of the stuff I saw through the first week is that young girls won't know any different.
+I think there's a real need for what we're doing, and the best part of what I saw in the first week is that young girls won't know any different.
 And I think that's one of the greatest legacies that we can leave behind.

-And to your point, we talk about the next generation a lot and the importance of that.
-But like you say, there's a lot of women that didn't get the opportunity to experience what we can.
+And to your point, we talk a lot about the next generation and its importance.
+But like you say, there are a lot of women who didn't get the opportunity to experience what we can.
 So, we definitely want to make them proud and know that their efforts definitely got us here."